phalcon/blog/data/posts/2017/03/2017-03-02-building-the-new-phalcon-website-bootstrap-part-2.md

 ## Building the new Phalcon Website - Bootstrap - Part 2

-This is the second part of the "Building the new Phalcon Website" series.
-Part 1 can be found [here]()
+This post is part of a series.
+[Part 1](/post/building-the-new-phalcon-website-implementation-part-1) - [Part 2](/post/building-the-new-phalcon-website-bootstrap-part-2) - [Part 3](/post/building-the-new-phalcon-website-middleware-part-3)

+Continuing with our series, we will now discuss the bootstrapping process in depth.

 ### Bootstrap process
 The call stack is as follows: